 What Is User Generated Content?

 What best distinguishes user generated content from professional content is the nature of the contributor’s relationship with the brand.
 User generated content is where users promote your brand rather than the company promoting itself.
-This could be blog posts, pictures, videos, testimonials, Facebook post, tweets or any other content contribution.
+This could be blog posts, pictures, social media posts and other content contributions.

-The best way to avoid low engagement on your first user generated content campaign is to incentivize.
+The best way to increase engagement on your first user generated content campaign is to incentivize.
 The most successful campaigns are those that give users something valuable.
 One great incentive is a contest with a prize.
-Gift something useful to the user and engagement – as well as quality – will increase.
+Gift something useful to the user to boost engagement and quality.
 Also, giveaways and contests are more likely to be shared.

-User-generated content encourages more engagement so you should also make it as easy as possible for campaign participants to engage with your brand.
-Making them send huge email attachments is not a great incentive for engagement and could hamper your campaign.
-Digital asset management systems like Canto offer the option to send out upload links to a specific group so they can just drag-and-drop into the system.
-That way, you’ll have the content right where you need it with few hurdles.
+User-generated content encourages more engagement and makes it easy for campaign participants to connect with your brand.
+Pesky tasks like sending huge email attachments is not a great incentive for engagement and hampers campaigns.
+Digital asset management systems like Canto offer the option to send out upload links to a specific group so they can drag-and-drop into the system.
+That way, the content is right when you need it.

 Maintain Brand Consistency